Alexander Glazunov: Glazunov and Stravinsky

 In his 1935 autobiography, Igor Stravinsky admitted that, as a young man, he greatly admired Glazunov's perfection of musical form, purity of counterpoint and ease and assurance of his writing.
 At 15, Stravinsky transcribed one of Glazunov's string quartets for piano solo.
 He also deliberately modeled his Symphony in E♭, Op.
 1, on Glazunov's symphonies, which were then in vogue.
 He used Glazunov's Eighth Symphony, Op.
 83, which was written in the same key as his, as a pattern on which to base corrections to his symphony.

 This attitude changed over time.
 In his memoirs, Stravinsky called Glazunov one of the most disagreeable men he had ever met, adding that the only bad omen he had experienced about the initial (private) performance of his symphony was Glazunov having come to him afterwards saying, "Very nice, very nice."
 Later, Stravinsky amended his recollection of this incident, adding that when Glazunov passed him in the aisle after the performance, he told Stravinsky, "Rather heavy instrumentation for such music."

 For his part, Glazunov was not supportive of the modern direction Stravinsky's music took.
 He was not alone in this prejudice—their mutual teacher Rimsky-Korsakov was as profoundly conservative by the end of his life, wedded to the academic process he helped instill at the Conservatory.
 Unlike Rimsky-Korsakov, Glazunov was not anxious about the potential dead end Russian music might reach by following academia strictly, nor did he share Rimsky-Korsakov's grudging respect for new ideas and techniques.

 Chances are that Glazunov treated Stravinsky with reserve, certainly not with open rudeness.
 His opinion of Stravinsky's music in the presence of others was another matter.
 At the performance of Feu d'artifice (Fireworks), he reportedly made the comment, "Kein Talent, nur Dissonanz" ("no talent, just dissonance").
 (Also in the audience was Sergei Diaghilev, who on the strength of this music sought out the young composer for the Ballets Russes.)
 Glazunov eventually considered Stravinsky merely an expert orchestrator.
 In 1912 he told Vladimir Telyakovsky, "Petrushka is not music, but is excellently and skillfully orchestrated."

-In 1962, when Stravinsky returned to the Soviet Union to celebrate his 80th birthday, he visited the Leningrad conservatory and, according to his associate Robert Craft, moaned and said "Glazunov!" when he saw a photograph of the composer on display.